To Sir, With Love (novel): Criticism

 In a review of several of Braithwaite's books, F. M. Birbalsingh wrote:

 Related works

 Alfred Gardner self-published An East End Story, in which he recalls being a pupil of Braithwaite.

 The novel has been compared with the 2011 novel To Miss With Love by Katharine Birbalsingh.

 Beyond the similar title, both novels have autobiographic elements about teaching in working-class London.

-Birbalsingh, of Guyanan heritage herself, introduces a Guyanan boy character as an apparent nod to Braithwaite.
+Birbalsingh, of Guyanese heritage herself, introduces a Guyanese boy character as an apparent nod to Braithwaite.